 For all flights departing Rarotonga International Airport for an international destination a departure tax is payable to the Government of the Cook Islands.

-As of the date of publication of this document the amount of this tax is NZ$ 65 per adult passenger .A ir Rarotonga and all other carriers are required to levy this tax upon issuing tickets and the tax will be included in the cost of your ticket and listed on your itinerary.
-We advise all international passengers to print the entire reservation confirmation or itinerary as proof of paid departure tax.
+Air Rarotonga and all other carriers are required to levy this tax upon issuing tickets and the tax will be included in the cost of your ticket and listed on your itinerary.

 Children under 12 years of age are exempt from the Rarotonga Airport Departure tax.

-There are no additional charges or taxes to any DOMESTIC flights within the Cook Islands (Rarotonga, Aitutaki, Atiu, Mitiaro, Mauke, Mangaia, Manihiki, Penrhyn and Pukapuka)
+Landing fees and government levied taxes including VAT tax are already included in the fares for all DOMESTIC flights within the Cook Islands (Rarotonga, Aitutaki, Atiu, Mitiaro, Mauke, Mangaia, Manihiki, Penrhyn and Pukapuka).